-The mission of the European Union Studies Center (EUSC) is to bring together American and European scholars, legal and business professionals and the public to encourage the exchange of ideas about the European Union.
+The mission of the European Union Studies Center (EUSC) is to bring together American and European scholars, legal and business professionals and the public to encourage the exchange of ideas about European policies, politics, and societies.
 The goal is to facilitate research and stimulate transatlantic dialogue.
-To promote this mission, the EUSC organizes lectures, business forums and workshops to examine and better understand the institutions of the European Union and its member states.
-The EUSC favors interdisciplinary exchange by focusing on a broad range of areas, including politics, policies, history, law, business affairs and real world challenges, as well as their various impacts on the transatlantic partnership.
+To promote this mission, the EUSC organizes lectures, forums and workshops to examine and better understand the institutions of the politics and societies of European and Eurasian states.
+The EUSC favors interdisciplinary exchange by focusing on a broad range of areas, including politics, policies, history, law, and real world challenges, as well as their various impacts on the transatlantic partnership.
 EUSC operates as part of the Ralph Bunche Institute for International Studies at the Graduate Center.

 Our public programming continues as part of International Horizons, a podcast series hosted by Professor John Torpey, which seeks to bring scholarly expertise to bear on timely international topics.
 Episodes have focused on the Russian invasion of Ukraine, recent European elections, lessons for today from fascism in Europe, and Europe's experience with Covid-19.Latest Podcast Episodes

 The Otto and Fran Walter Memorial Lecture celebrates Europe Day and addresses the concerns of the event's namesake with European and transatlantic affairs.
 Past speakers have included Ivan Krastev, Federica Mogherini, Susan Glasser, Anne Appelbaum, and Timothy Snyder.

 In this workshop, Dr. Patricia Stapleton introduced participants to the fundamental European Union institutions and the European Union policymaking processes.View recording